 Major guide signs for all lane drops at interchanges shall be mounted overhead.
 An EXIT ONLY panel shall be used for all interchange lane drops at which the through route is carried on the mainline.
-Guidance:

-The EXIT ONLY (down arrow) (E11-1) panel (see Figure 2E-9) should be used on all signing of lane drops on all Advance Guide signs for right exits (see Figure 2E-10).
-For lane drops on the left side, diagrammatic signing with the EXIT ONLY (E11-1c) panel (see Figure 2E-9) should be used without a down arrow for Advance Guide signs (see Figure 2E-8).
+The EXIT ONLY (E11-1) panel should be used on all signing of lane drops on all Advance Guide signs for right exits (see Figure 2E-9).
+For lane drops on the left side, diagrammatic signing with the EXIT ONLY (E11-1c) panel should be used without a down arrow for Advance Guide signs (see Figure 2E-8).

-The Exit Direction sign (see Figure 2E-20) and E11-1a panel (see Figure 2E-9) shall be of the format shown in Figures 2E-8 and 2E-10 for all lane drops.
-The standard slanted up arrow (left or right side) shall be included on the Exit Direction sign.
+The Exit Direction (E11-1a) sign for all lane drops shall be of the format shown in Figure 2E-8.
+The standard slanted up arrow (left or right side) shall be used with the EXIT ONLY (E11-1) panel at the Exit Direction sign location.